enocean-js/node-enocean/README.md

 ## eep
 eep stands for enocean equipment protocol.
 The eep defines the content of specific telegram data bytes. to know which eep a given sensor or telegram belongs to, you have to recieve a learn telegram (or specify it yourself if you know the type of device).
 A learn telegram conains the func and type fields. together they form the specific eep of the device.
 if you recieve a learn telegram, the `data.eep` filed contains the recognized eep (if the sensor sends it. there are some sensors who don't).
-You can store this information and use it for future telegrams from the same sender. there is a the enocean object provides a lookup feature which you can use to extract information from a telegram with known eep. for example with
+You can store this information and use it for future telegrams from the same sender.
+The enocean object provides a lookup feature which you can use to extract information from a telegram with known eep. for example with

 ```
 enocean.eep["f5-2-14"].getValue(data)